edubart/nelua-lang/docs/pages/overview.md

 ```

 The compiler does it best it can to deduce the type for you, in most situations
-it should work, but it some corner cases you may want to explicitly set a type for a variable.
+it should work, but in some corner cases you may want to explicitly set a type for a variable.
 {:.alert.alert-info}

 ### Type collision

 In case of different types being assigned to a same variable,
 then the compiler deduces the variable type
-to the type `any`, a type that can hold anything an runtime, this makes Nelua code compatible with lua values semantics:
+to the `any` type, a type that can hold anything an runtime, this makes Nelua code compatible with lua values semantics:

 ```nelua
 local a -- a type will be deduced